Robotics-TDP-Team2/Nao-Soccer-Simulator/README.md

 ## [Changelog](#Nao-Soccer-Simulator)

+Latest changes to the project are listed in this section.

 ## [Contribution Guidelines](#Nao-Soccer-Simulator)

 Thank you for your interest in our project.
 We strongly encourage reading the contribution guidelines before you be begin which can be found [here](https://github.com/Robotics-TDP-Team2/Nao-Soccer-Simulator/blob/devel/CONTRIBUTION_GUIDELINES.md).